 The CDC recommends that facilities adopt intensive pre-intake screening of all individuals to be incarcerated, in addition to screening all staff and individuals entering the facility.
-Yet Virginia prisons and jails are wholly unequipped to be able to implement screening measures that are robust enough to prevent introducing the virus into the facilities, especially for asymptomatic or pre-symptomatic infections.
+49 Yet Virginia prisons and jails are wholly unequipped to be able to implement screening measures that are robust enough to prevent introducing the virus into the facilities, especially for asymptomatic or pre-symptomatic infections.
 Since SARS-CoV-2 has an incubation period as long as 14 days, and transmission often occurs before presentation of symptoms, screening for symptoms alone is insufficient to prevent the spread of the virus.
-Given the shortage of SARS-CoV-2 test kits
+50 Given the shortage of SARS-CoV-2 test kits throughout the U.S., carceral facilities simply do not have the capacity to test people newly admitted to the facility, individuals on work release, staff, contractors, health professionals, attorneys, or any other visitor entering the facility, on a daily basis.51

-&lt;sup>48 CDC Guidance, supra note 3.
+48 CDC Guidance, supra note 3.